alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

   gt stack submit --no-interactive
 ```

 I generally merge branches one at a time into the main branch (starting from the "bottom" of a stack rather than the "top" if you visualize the stack as sitting on top of the default branch.
 Incrementally from the bottom allows me to do one deployment per PR and gradually push the work into production.
-Of course, while doing so, we read the ticket notes so we don't forget a migration or worse.
+Before merging, I read the ticket notes and follow the instructions past me left.

-## In closing
+## Conclusion

-I have gotten a great deal of value out of Graphite and stacked PRs over the last month or so of using it at work, and I recommend checking it out - especially if you find yourself context-switching while waiting on code review.
+I have gotten a great deal of value out of Graphite and stacked PRs over the last month or so of using it at work, and I recommend checking it out - especially if you find yourself context-switching while waiting for code reviews.